fsprojects/fantomas/docs/docs/contributors/FSharp.md

 - [Tail recursion](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/functions/recursive-functions-the-rec-keyword#tail-recursion)

-There are places in the code base where we use some more advanced recursion techniques. `Fangorn.fs` is one of them.
+There are places in the code base where we use some more advanced recursion techniques. `ASTTransformer.fs` is one of them.
 A very good explanation of what happens here can be found in this [blogpost](https://www.gresearch.co.uk/blog/article/advanced-recursion-techniques-in-f/).

 - [Event Sourcing](https://medium.com/@dzoukr/event-sourcing-step-by-step-in-f-be808aa0ca18)